EamonLinskey/Iris-take-home-challenge/README.md

 - Frontend/Backend Testing

 ## Tips
+- Our stack is Django Rest Framework on the backend and Next.js on the Frontend, but if you're more comfortable in a different stack feel free to use it!
 - Prioritize working core features over stretch goals
 - Document as you go, not at the end
 - It's okay to not finish everything